nishande/noAdsYT/README.md

 ## 🔧 Features

-- Blocks all types of ads on YouTube.
+- Blocks all types of ads on YT, including video ads and page ads.
+- Enhanced ad-blocking logic for more effective ad removal.
+- Improved handling of ad-related elements and popups.
+- Update check functionality to notify users of new versions.
+- Customizable update prompt using SweetAlert2 library.
+- Debug logging for easier troubleshooting.
 - Simple and lightweight design for efficient performance.
 - Compatible with both Google Chrome and Microsoft Edge.